Mastro 👨🍳 Docs

 In your browser, go to your repository’s page on GitHub and verify that the changes are there: https://github.com/your-user-name/your-repository-name/

 On that same GitHub page, in the horizontal grey bar above your files and folders, you should see the message you just entered.
-And just on the right of your message, there should be a green tickmark, indicating that the docs/ folder was successfully deployed as a website.
+And just on the right of your message, there should be a green tickmark, indicating that the website was successfully deployed.
 If it’s still a yellow dot, you need to wait a few more seconds.

 To visit your website, open a new tab in your browser and go to: